 Many companies are looking to veterans to help fill their STEM jobs shortages – particularly since many of them have easily transferable skills.
 In San Diego, with its heavy population of Navy service members and veterans, several organizations, companies, and universities are helping equip former military men and women with the STEM skills they need for STEM careers.
-Hear from veterans and advocates about these programs and what works to transition from the military to an in-demand STEM job.
+Hear from advocates about these programs and what works to transition from the military to an in-demand STEM job.

 It’s official: The future is here.
 From virtual reality, nanotechnology, and data analytics to biotechnology, cybersecurity, and automated intelligence, tomorrow’s jobs call for workers with extensive and sophisticated skill sets.
 Join local employers and experts as they take stock of the skills and attributes they foresee needing most in the future and how they plan to meet that demand.

 San Diego is an epicenter for healthcare and the life sciences industry, and the need for jobs in these fields is rapidly expanding.
 It’s estimated that 1 in 10 jobs in San Diego County are in the health industry – a number that only continues to grow each year, according to a recent report from the San Diego Workforce Partnership.
 The city is home to more than 1,000 life sciences companies, and jobs in the field pay well and are also poised to grow in the years ahead.
 Several major players in healthcare and biotech will share their perspectives on the STEM skills necessary to create a strong area workforce and ensure no high-need jobs go unfilled.

 On the Policy Front: The Government Role